yegor256/blog/_posts/2017/feb/2017-02-21-say-no-to-google-recruiters.md

 programmers who are supposed to ask as complex questions as possible.

 I'm not saying that people who pass their tests are not good programmers.
-I'm also not saying that I'm a good programmer&mdash;let's face it, I didn't pass the test.
+I'm also not saying that I'm a good programmer---let's face it, I didn't pass the test.
 I do believe this filtering system is rather good.
 My point is that it contradicts the original email I got from the recruiter.